+- 1. your workspace

+- 2. the associated Type Library (.tlb) file (created by File/Export)

+- 3. the Run-Time EXE

+- 4. a configuration file (optional)

-- 1. your workspace - 2. the associated Type Library (.tlb) file (created by File/Export) - 3. the Run-Time EXE - 4. whatever additional files that may be required by your application
+- 5. whatever additional files that may be required by your application

 To install an out-of-process COM Server you must set up the appropriate Windows registry entries.
 See Interface Guide for details.